 Just like in our everyday lives, we can’t expect to be liked by everyone.
 There will be instances where you’ll have to deal with negative feedback on Facebook.
 People may criticize you and disagree with you.
 In these situations, maintaining a degree of professionalism is crucial.

 It’s crazy to see how much Instagram has evolved over the past few years.
 Nowadays, more and more businesses are exploring Instagram as a medium to expand their social media marketing efforts.
-Instagram recently launched its Business Account in 2016, providing business users with tools to help understand their current and prospective customers.
-According to Instagram, there are over 25 million business profiles worldwide, and this number is continuing to rise.
+Instagram launched its Business Account in 2016, providing business users with tools to help understand their current and prospective customers.
+According to Instagram, there are over 25 million business profiles worldwide of which 200 million Instagrammers visit at least one business profile a day, and this number is continuing to rise.
 Moreover, over 2 million advertisers are now using Instagram to share their stories and drive their business results.

 Visuals, Visuals, Visuals!